Loyalty programs

 Points and discount promotions are loyalty program promotions that are automatically applied at checkout or during order calculation via the Market.
 They manage point accrual and deduction, discount application, and other benefits based on configured conditions, audiences, and application rules.

 Points promotions manage a participant's loyalty balance.
-They accrue or deduct points when specified conditions are met, such as purchasing products, reaching an order total, participating in a promotion, or using points for payment.
+They accrue or deduct points, both standard and qualification, when specified conditions are met, such as purchasing products, reaching an order total, participating in a promotion, or using points for payment.
 These promotions do not change product prices directly; they affect the participant's future benefits and loyalty tier.
+Within points promotions, you can accrue both standard and qualification points, depending on the selected point type and configured benefits.
+This allows you to simultaneously manage the participant's bonus benefit and their loyalty program tier.

 Discount promotions are applied to orders or individual products and change their price.
 They are used to grant purchase benefits such as discounts, special prices, and other incentives.